wazuh/wazuh-documentation/source/deployment-options/index.rst

 Installation alternatives
 =========================

-You can install Wazuh using other deployment options.
-These are complementary to the installation methods you can find in the  :ref:`Installation guide <installation_guide>` and the :ref:`Quickstart <quickstart>`.
+You can install Wazuh using the other deployment options listed below.
+These options complement the installation methods you can find in the  :ref:`Installation guide <installation_guide>` and the :ref:`Quickstart <quickstart>`.

 Installing the Wazuh central components
 ---------------------------------------

 All the alternatives include instructions on how to install the Wazuh central components.
-After installing the :ref:`components <components>`, you then need to deploy the agent to your endpoints.
+After installing the :ref:`components <components>`, you need to deploy the agent to your endpoints.

 .. raw:: html